-MCOs are required to:
+The MCO is required to:

-- 1. Provide annual notification to the parents, or custodian of the child, of screening due dates; - Provide outreach and education to providers, parents, and custodians on the importance of completing EPSDT screenings using HealthCheck screening questions and/or protocols; - 3.
+- Provide annual notification to the parents, or custodian of the child, of screening due dates: - Provide outreach and education to providers, parents, and custodians on the importance of completing EPSDT screenings using HealthCheck screening questions and/or protocols; - 3.
 Perform the screenings according to the State-determined periodicity schedule according to the age of the child; - 4.
 Make the necessary and appropriate referrals for corrective treatment as determined by child health screenings immediately, with follow-up contact to ensure the enrollee receives a complete, appropriate evaluation; - 5.
 Track referrals and treatments to: - a.
-Ensure screening are completed for enrollees; and - b.
-Ensure that enrollees with identified needs through the screening are linked to Medically Necessary services. - 6.
+Ensure screening are completed for members; and - Ensure that members with identified needs through the screening are linked to Medically Necessary services. - 6.
 Record the results in the child's record and report to the State via the encounter reporting system; and - 7.
-Report results as necessary to meet federal requirements, as requested by BMS.
+Report results as necessary to meet federal requirements, as requested by DHHR.

-MCOs must have written policies and procedures describing the MCO's responsibility for providing the full range of EPSDT services to all eligible children and young adults up to age twenty-one (21).
-This information must be available and accessible for the hearing- and visually impaired.
+The MCO must have written policies and procedures describing the MCO's responsibility for providing the full range of EPSDT services to all eligible children and young adults up to age twenty-one (21).
+This information must be available and accessible for the hearing- and visually-impaired.
 Translation services must be made available as necessary.
 The full scope of EPSDT service requirements is described below.